BSc (Hons), PgDip, O.A. Dip

 I graduated with an Honours degree in Neuropsychology from the University of Central Lancashire in 2016, following earlier studies in Human Physiology and Sociology at Furness College, Barrow-in-Furness.

-I went on to complete a Postgraduate Diploma in the Advanced Practice of Cognitive Behavioural Therapy (CBT) at the University of Cumbria, where I also delivered a free CBT clinic alongside my studies to gain additional practical experience.
-Earlier in my career, I supported individuals with acquired brain injuries, which sparked my passion for long-term emotional and psychological care.
+I went on to complete a Postgraduate Diploma in the Advanced Practice of Cognitive Behavioural Therapy (CBT) at the University of Cumbria, where I also delivered a free CBT clinic alongside my studies to gain additional hands-on experience.

 Self-funded individuals